Home

 • The belt deck width of the tread mills should be at least 20" wide for safety and comfort.
 Some of us may cut a little wider path when we walk now than we did in the 'old' days.

-• The side rails or straddle pads (outside of the moving belt on each side) should be wide enough for you to safely put your foot on as you step off while the belt is moving.
+• The side rails or straddle pads (at the edges of the moving belt area) should be wide enough for you to safely put your foot on as you step on or off while the belt is moving.
 6" is good.

-• Choose the best drive system with the best warranty you can find.
-A few have lifetime warranties included.
-(The Baldor Motor on the Landice L770 LTD Cardio Trainer Treadmill is one that does).
+• Choose the best drive system with the 3es included.
+(The Baldor Motor Drive is one of the best.)
 The motor should not sound like it is laboring when you're walking on it.

 • Choose tread mills that allow you to record or create your own custom programs.
 At least one program per person using the machine is good.
 More is better.